A thirteen-year-long broadband view of BL Lac: Observations and Data Analysis

-The time evolution of the \gray\ emission is also investigated by generating the SED at different times.
-When the SEDs are constructed for short periods (e.g., three day bins or for the time intervals identified in the adaptive bins lightcurve) the spectrum can be measured only up to the moderate 1 GeV range, not enough for a detailed study.
+The adaptively binned (E $>196.7$ MeV) and three-day (E $>100$ MeV) \gray\ light curves are shown in Fig. \ref{lightcurve_all} panels a) and b) respectively.
+The time-averaged \gray\ flux of \source\ above 100 MeV is $(3.71\pm0.05)\times10^{-7}\:{\rm photon\:cm^{-2}\:s^{-1}}$.
+Both light curves show the complex behaviour of \source\ in the \gray\ band; the mean \gray\ flux of the source is $4.46\times10^{-7}\:{\rm photon\:cm^{-2}\:s^{-1}}$ which increases up to $(4.39\pm1.01)\times10^{-6}\:{\rm photon\:cm^{-2}\:s^{-1}}$ (above $196.7$ MeV) observed on MJD 59231.34 (17 January 2021).
+Using the adaptively binned light curve in the considered thirteen years the source flux was above $10^{-6}\:{\rm photon\:cm^{-2}\:s^{-1}}$ in total for $41.5$ days.
+The photon index variation in time is investigated using a 3-day binned light curve.
+The photon index is mostly soft with a mean value of $\Gamma_{\rm mean}=2.15$ but occasionally it hardened to $\Gamma <2.0$.
+The hardest indexes of $1.48\pm0.22$ and $1.61\pm0.17$ were observed on MJD 57771.16 (18 January 2017) and 55782.16 (09 August 2011), respectively.\\ The time evolution of the \gray\ emission is also investigated by generating the SED at different times.
+When the SEDs are constructed for short periods (e.g., three-day bins or for the time intervals identified in the adaptive bins lightcurve) the spectrum can be measured only up to the moderate energies, not enough for a detailed study.
 Therefore, the Bayesian block algorithm \citep{2013ApJ...764..167S} is used to divide the \gray\ light curve into optimal intervals which are represented by an approximately constant flux.
 By applying this algorithm, the points where the flux changes from one state to another will be identified, providing the \gray\ spectra of the source in different states.
 The Bayesian block algorithm applied to the adaptively binned light curve divides the entire period into 218 intervals with a similar flux level.
 The shortest period is $5.81$ hours during a flare while in the low emission state the longest period is $278.74$ days.
 The spectral analysis is applied by limiting the time for each interval selected based on the Bayesian block.
 During the analysis, the spectrum of \source\ is assumed to be a power-law with spectral index and normalization left as free parameters.
 The best matches between the spectral models and events are obtained with an unbinned likelihood analysis implemented in {\it gtlike}.
 Depending on source intensity the spectrum of \source\ is obtained by separately running the analysis for 4 or 7 energy bands of equal width in log scale.

-\subsection{Swift XRT}
+\subsection{\textit{Swift} XRT}